zyl009/Pixel-Wise-Classification-of-Multispectral-Satellite-Images-Using-Machine-Learning/README.md

 | **io** (built-in)      | Core input/output functionality               | Python Standard   |
 | **multiprocessing** (built-in) | Process-based parallelism support   | Python Standard   |
 - **Pillow**: Copyright © 2010-2024 by Alex Clark and contributors.
 Licensed under the HPND License.

-Each library is subject to its respective license.
-Refer to their documentation for more details.
+Each library is subject to its respective license.Refer to their documentation for more details.